cloud66/help-old/_posts/stacks/2013-09-26-databases.md

 <p class="lead">Information regarding databases supported by Cloud 66</p>

+We currently support:

+* MySQL
+* PostgreSQL
+* MongoDB

-We currently support MySQL, PostgreSQL and MongoDB out of the box with no need for additional configuration.
-(However, one thing to always remember with Cloud 66 is that you will always have root access to your servers so you can install anything else yourself if you desire)
+These are supported out of the box with no need for additional configuration.
+However, one thing to always remember with Cloud 66 is that you will always have root access to your servers so you can install anything else yourself if you desire.

-PostgreSQL is compiled with contribs from source, and can therefore take a little while to deploy.
+<strong>PostgreSQL</strong> &mdash; is compiled with contribs from source, and can therefore take a little while to deploy.

-Redis is now also automatically supported - see [information regarding Redis Server deployments](/help/database_redis)
+<strong>Redis</strong> &mdash; is [automatically supported](/stacks/database-redis.html).

 During analysis, Cloud 66 automatically detects whether you application relies on a database or not.
 This is based on a combination of your Gemfile and your database.yml or mongoid.yml files.